How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 Late summer through early fall (August through October) is generally our preferred groundbreaking window.
 It puts framing in cooler, drier weather and dry-in before the wettest spring months, so finish work runs through a controlled interior environment.
 Builds that break ground in March routinely lose 2 to 4 weeks to spring rain.

-Plan a Realistic Build With CDG Carolinas
+Ready to Plan a Realistic Build With CDG Carolinas?

-If you are evaluating lots, comparing builders, or trying to set a realistic move-in target, we will sit down and walk you through a phase-by-phase schedule built around your specific lot, design complexity, and jurisdiction.
+If you are evaluating lots, comparing builders, or trying to set a realistic move-in target—and weighing whether a custom home is worth it in Charlotte—we will sit down and walk you through a phase-by-phase schedule built around your specific lot, design complexity, and jurisdiction.
 After 30+ years building across Charlotte, NC, Huntersville, NC, Lake Wylie, SC, and Fort Mill, SC, we have seen every way these timelines can slip and every way they can hold.
-Call us at (704) 619-6293 or visit our contact page to start the conversation.

-Get a Free Consultation
+Get a Consultation on Your Project